Prostate Health

 The 1990 Unofficial Census reported more than 20.5 million Americans wear diapers.11 million of them adults.

-Approximately 90% of adults can be treated or cured of incontinence but haven't sought professional help.
+Approximately 90% of adult males can be treated or cured of incontinence but haven't sought professional help.

 Disclaimer - Information is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 Any medical decisions should be made in conjunction with your physician.
 We will not be liable for any complications, injuries or other medical accidents arising from or in connection with, the use of or reliance upon any information on the web.